mosip/documentation/docs/ftm.md

 # FTM

 ## Overview
-Foundational Trust Module (FTM)...

-FTM is created using a secure microprocessor capable of performing all required biometric processing and secure storage of keys.
+Foundational Trust Module (FTM) is created using a secure microprocessor capable of performing all required biometric processing and secure storage of keys.
 The foundational device trust would satisfy the below requirements.

 * The module has the ability to securely generate, store and process cryptographic keys.
 * Generation of asymmetric keys and symmetric keys with TRNG.